Martin Sulzmann

 It is folklore knowledge to represent futures in terms of channels.

-For example, in Go a future of type T
+For example, in Go a future of type T is represented as

-.
-We can satisfy a future by writing a value into the
+chan T. We can satisfy a future by writing a value into the

 channel.
 Obtaining the result from a future corresponds to reading from